sakovitz/weather-delay-investigation-MBA-/README.md

 [![Pandas](https://img.shields.io/badge/Pandas-2.2.0-c60dde)](https://pypi.org/project/MetPy/)

 Note: MetPy library use is just to transform METAR messages on to a Pandas DataFrame using `parse_metar_file()`

-I hope this repository provides valuable insights into flight delays at Guarulhos Airport and contributes to improving the understanding and management of these events.
-Happy analyzing!

 📡 REDEMET API instructions
 ----------------------------------------------